Azure/azure-sdk-for-python/doc/dev/packaging.md

 # Note on checking old Azure packages

-You may see code looking like this:
+You may see code in `setup.py` looking like this:
 ```python
 # azure v0.x is not compatible with this package
 # azure v0.x used to have a __version__ attribute (newer versions don't)